 There’s an age-old saying: “If you want to be safe, don’t talk about politics or religion.”
-With a political blog, this idea goes straight out of the window.
+With a political site, this idea goes straight out of the window.
 Politics and religion are two topics that create the maximum amount of controversy, passion, and even hate.

-Political bloggers should get used to negative comments, hate tweets, and people who passionately disagree with them.
-If you are a really sensitive person, then political blogging may not be for you.
+Political writers should get used to negative comments, hate tweets, and people who passionately disagree with them.
+If you are a really sensitive person, then political writing may not be for you.
 It’s not uncommon to lose your mind and get into Twitter battles with total strangers.
 So before you start, you might want to create some guidelines on how you want to deal with negative comments.